non-profit professional association of fiber optics

 as a technically correct, non-commercial reference guide

-All FOA materials, including text and graphics, are
+industry - the only costs are for the printed textbooks.
+However, all FOA materials, including text and graphics, are

 copyrighted and subject to legal restrictions on its

-material may be linked from other websites with no
+material from other websites with no

 non-commercial basis as long as the source (FOA) is

-identified with attribution and no claims are made that
+identified and no claims are made that

 FOA endorses the user, their products or services.
-FOA

 does not allow the commercial use of its copyrighted